- The error message Fatal error failed to connect with local Steam Client process might appear due to corrupted or missing game files.

 - Press the End task button to terminate Steam.

-- In addition, select all other Steam process listed on the Processes tab (if there are any) and click End task.
+- In addition, select all other Steam processes listed on the Processes tab (if any) and click End task.

 - Thereafter, restart the Steam software.

 - Some users might also need to restart Steam with admin rights by right-clicking the software’s shortcut icon and selecting Run as administrator on the context menu.

 Note that users who successfully used this solution also closed the gaming client, and all other Steam processes, with Task Manager.